omoravskyi/botium-box-basic-dist/README.md

 	> kubectl logs -l name=box -n botium-box-ce

+### Changing Configuration and Restarting

+When changing the configuration (for example after changing the license key), run this command again:

+   > kubectl apply -f ./kubernetes

+To restart the Botium Box, scale down to 0 replicas and scale up again:

+   > kubectl scale --replicas=0 deployment box -n botium-box-ce
+   > kubectl scale --replicas=1 deployment box -n botium-box-ce

 ## Botium Box Installation with Docker

 You can run Botium Box on your own server on-premise, or on a cloud server - for example, see [here](https://acloudxpert.com/how-to-install-docker-compose-on-amazon-linux-ami/) for instructions how to set up docker and docker-compose on an Amazon EC2 instance.